Crema Data · 2026

 Coverage

 Every bubble is a city in Crema's database.
 Size reflects shop count.
 Color reflects average rating — the darkest dots are the highest-quality coffee cities.
+Hover any dot to see the city.
 The coasts are loud.
 The middle of the country is quietly doing fine.

 Volume